T-62: Limitations

 The T-62 shares some of the T-55's limitations: a cramped crew compartment, limited depression of the main gun and vulnerable fuel and ammunition storage areas.
-Opening the ejection port under NBC (nuclear, biological, or chemical) conditions would potentially expose the crew to contamination, but the danger is limited in time and the internal overpressure makes a penetration by external agents quite unlikely.
+Opening the ejection port under NBC (nuclear, biological, or chemical) conditions would potentially expose the crew to contamination.

+Early models of the T-62 only filtered nuclear fallout, leaving the crew exposed to chemical or biological contaminants, as the air was not passed through a chemical filter.
+Late production models of the T-62 were fitted with a chemical filter.

 Each time the gun is fired, the tube must go into detent for cartridge ejection; though the system can be deactivated making this unnecessary or in case of facing an NBC environment.
 The T-62 maximum average rate of fire is limited to 8 rounds per minute, which falls behind the capabilities of Western 105 mm gun equipped tanks.

 It takes 20 seconds for the T-62's turret to rotate through a full 360°, which is 5 seconds longer than the time needed by the US M60A1 Patton tank.

 The turret also cannot be traversed with the driver's hatch open.
 Although the tank commander may override the gunner and traverse the turret, he cannot fire the main gun from his position.
-He is also unable to override the gunner in the elevation of the main gun, causing target acquisition problems.

 The US Army considered the T-62's gun more accurate than that of the M60A1 within 1500 meters, but less accurate at greater ranges.

 To fire the 12.7 mm antiaircraft heavy machine gun, the loader must be partially exposed, making him vulnerable to suppressive fire, and he must leave his main gun loading duties unattended.

-The T-62 underperformed in export markets relative to the T-54/T-55 series for numerous reasons.
-First, the T-62 was more than twice the price of the T-55, and many Warsaw Pact nations passed on the new tank because they did not feel that the improvements inherent in it warranted the cost.
-Secondly, in 1968, a 100 mm APFSDS tank shell capable of piercing Western armour was developed.
-Use of this shell made the T-55 gun almost as effective as the T-62's, undercutting the T-62's original selling point: a bigger, more powerful gun.
+Due to their vulnerability to fire, the auxiliary fuel drums were usually removed prior to combat, decreasing the operational range substantially.

+The T-62K command tank land navigation system requires a 15 minute warm-up, during which the vehicle cannot move without damaging the gyroscopic compass.

+The T-62 underperformed in export markets relative to the T-54/T-55 series.
+Namely due to the much more expensive export price of the T-62, being $300,000 to Egypt in 1972, whereas the T-55 cost only $200,000, alongside Egypt already having a logistics line for T-54/55 upkeep.
+This also caused Warsaw Pact nations to be swayed away from the purchase of the T-62 as they felt that the logistical and unit costs outweighed the benefits it could provide.

 Third, the T-62 was, according to Perrett, almost immediately surpassed on its introduction by the new Western MBTs, the Chieftain and M60.
 Finally, the T-62 could not keep up with the new Soviet BMP-1 – the principal infantry fighting vehicle that the T-62 was supposed to accompany.
 All of these factors combined to ensure that long-term investment in the T-62 was not viable and a new Soviet MBT had to be developed.